SEIR59/mongoose-store-deliverable/README copy.md

-# Full Stack Fruits Build with Mongo and Express
+# Full Stack Products Build with Mongo and Express

 ### Part 1 - Setup, Index, Show, New, Create